juliogarciamelgarejo/learn-typescript/README.md

-# :star2: Awesome TypeScript
+# :star2: Awesome TypeScript :mortar_board:

-### :mortar_board: ¡Bienvenido al repositorio Awesome TypeScript!
-Este repositorio está diseñado para proporcionarte una guía completa y organizada para aprender TypeScript de manera divertida y eficiente.
+### Welcome to my personal Awesome TypeScript repository!
+I designed this resource to provide in a structured way all the information I found on my journey to learn TypeScript from scratch.
+I hope it helps you too.

 ![Typescript Logo](media/ts-icon.webp)